Paralegal - 285 - 290

 Fast Track - allows students to complete a two-year Diploma program in 16 months.
 Students will start in January and be in school for four continuous semesters: Winter, Spring/Summer, Fall and Winter.
 Students will not be off during the summer.

 - Learn to work as a member of a legal team providing support to lawyers involved in complex cases

 - Develop skills and knowledge within the parameters established by the Law Society of Upper Canada (LSUC) and the Law Society Act for this licensed profession

 - On successful completion of the program, participants will be prepared to write LSUC’s P1 licensing examination

-- Develop written and oral advocacy skills, ethical and professional conduct in legal processes, administrative law, alternative dispute resolution, highway traffic act, small claims court, administrative tribunals, torts and contracts, business organization, construction lien rights and bankruptcy, immigration, and residential tenancy under supervision of a lawyer
+Develop written and oral advocacy skills, ethical and professional conduct in legal processes, administrative law, alternative dispute resolution, highway traffic act, small claims court, administrative tribunals, torts and contracts, employment law, immigration, and residential tenancy

 - Obtain a sound theoretical and practical foundation in all areas of authorized legal practice, legal ethics and small business practice

 - Understand the structure, work and organization of the Ontario court system, and of quasi-judicial administrative boards, tribunals and regulatory bodies